Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Preliminaries

 \begin{definition}[$\mathscr{G}^{*}(f)$] Let $f$ be a continuous potential and $\lambda_f$ given by \eqref{definicao2-auto-valor-do-dual}.
 We define

 \end{definition}

-To study the eigenfunctions of $\mathscr{L}_{f}$, where $f$ is a general continuous potential, we will need the RPF theorem for the H\"older class.
-This theorem is stated as follows, see \cite{MR2864625} and \cite{MR3377291} for the proof.
+To study the eigenfunctions of $\mathscr{L}_{f}$, where $f$ is a general continuous potential, we will need the following version of the Ruelle-Perron-Frobenius theorem for H\"older potentials (see \cite{MR2864625} and \cite{MR3377291} for the proof).

 We consider the metric $d_{\Omega}$ on $\Omega$ given by $ d_{\Omega} (x,y) = \sum_{n=1}^{\infty} 2^{-n}d(x_n,y_n) $ and for any fixed $0< \gamma\leq 1$ we denote by $C^{\gamma}(\Omega)$ the space of all $\gamma$-H\"older continuous functions, i.e, the set of all functions $\varphi:\Omega\to\mathbb{R}$ satisfying